ejtaal/aa/README.rst

 Download for offline use
 ========================

+**Download is still for version 2.0, version 3.0 will follow soon**

 You can now download the entire website and install it for instance on your phone's SD card or your desktop PC for super fast access.
 Download
 link: